Dowell-Lab/srworkshop/day01/worksheets/Git_github_bash.md

 ![Tab complete example](md_images/tab_complete.png)
 </li>
 <h3><li>Copy a file from the repository</h3>
 When starting out using the command line, you may get confused about what computer you are currently running commands on.
-The prompt that you get at the beginning of a line should help you, i.e. the
+The prompt that you get at the beginning of a line should help you.
+For me this prompt looks like this:

 ![Command prompt](md_images/command_prompt.png)